78Istvan/Build-three-project/README.md

 This project was made for a gym called GymTea.

-The name is short and very easy to remember for it, so any time people are looking for a gym or talking about exercises they will connent the name and gym activites together.
+The name is short and very easy to remember for it, so any time people are looking for a gym or talking about exercises they will connect the name and gym activities together.

-It is designed to be responsible on most of the devices to give the best experiance to the gym customers and users.
+It is designed to be responsible on most of the devices to give the best experience to the gym customers and users.

 ## User experience(UX)